Maybe you think that if you were a Bill Gates-level billionaire, you would:

-Ex-vampire slayer Sarah Michelle Gellar
+1. Ex-vampire slayer Sarah Michelle Gellar

 But the fat Hollywood paychecks never put a stake through her frugality.
-She told Self Magazine that while she and husband Freddie Prinze Jr. do shop at Whole Foods (nicknamed by some “Whole Paycheck” for its costliness), they are careful about what they buy.
+She told Self Magazine that while she and husband Freddie Prinze Jr. shop at Whole Foods — nicknamed by some “Whole Paycheck” for its costliness — they are careful about what they buy.

-“We shop at Whole Foods, but we ask which fish is on sale,” Gellar told the magazine.
-“On sale doesn’t mean it’s bad!
+“We shop at Whole Foods, but we ask which fish is on sale.
+On sale doesn’t mean it’s bad!
 It probably just means it’s overcaught.
 And I clip coupons all the time.
 Why should you pay more for something that someone else is paying less for?”

-Facebook billionaire Mark Zuckerberg
+2. Facebook billionaire Mark Zuckerberg

-When you picture Facebook billionaire Mark Zuckerberg, is he wearing a tailor-made suit, an extravagance he could surely afford?
+When you picture Facebook CEO Mark Zuckerberg, is he wearing a tailor-made suit, an extravagance he could surely afford?
 Noooo.
-The Harvard dropout is almost always clad in a gray T-shirt, sometimes spicing it up by also pulling on a black hoodie.
-It may be a cheaper way to dress, but it also eliminates option paralysis.
-“I really want to clear my life to make it so that I have to make as few decisions as possible about anything except how to best serve this community,” he said in 2014.
+The Harvard dropout is almost always clad in a T-shirt, sometimes spicing it up by also pulling on a hoodie.
+(Although, truth be told, his tees are special-ordered from a designer.)

-Billionaire investor Warren Buffett
+3. Billionaire investor Warren Buffett

 The Kardashians may roll from mansion to mansion, but billionaire Warren Buffett still lives in the five-bedroom Omaha, Nebraska, home he bought in 1958 for $31,500.